Festival Park 21-22 June 2025

 Festival Fringe 1-30 June 2025

 Beyond the daytime festivities, the festival will extend into the evening with Afterdark parties and events as part of a wider Fringe program, running from 1st - 30th June.
-Find out more and apply here.

 Image of a potential fringe event with a band playing to a crowd of people in a pub